devrahulbanjara/Document-and-Record-Management/README.md

 ### High-Level Next Steps
 1. **Multi-Language Support**: Implement support for multiple languages in the OCR and text extraction processes to accommodate diverse user needs and enhance usability across different regions.
+2. **Custom OCR Fine-Tuning**: Fine-tune the OCR model with custom datasets for improved accuracy on specific document types.
-2. **Improve Data Quality**: Increase the quality and quantity of training data by incorporating a larger set of original and high-quality documents.
+3. **Improve Data Quality**: Increase the quality and quantity of training data by incorporating a larger set of original and high-quality documents.
 This will enhance the accuracy and robustness of OCR and classification models.
-3. **Develop Production-Grade Software**: Refactor the system to meet production-grade standards, including improving code quality, documentation, testing, and reliability.
+4. **Develop Production-Grade Software**: Refactor the system to meet production-grade standards, including improving code quality, documentation, testing, and reliability.
 Implement best practices for software development to ensure robustness and maintainability.
-4. **Integrate Relational Databases**: Replace the current dummy JSON database with a relational database system (e.g., PostgreSQL, MySQL) to better manage and query large volumes of data.
+5. **Integrate Relational Databases**: Replace the current dummy JSON database with a relational database system (e.g., PostgreSQL, MySQL) to better manage and query large volumes of data.
 This will improve data integrity, scalability, and performance.

 # Usage